phssakaigawa/node-red-contrib-espeak/README.md

-node-red-contrib-openjtalk
+node-red-contrib-espeak
 =====================

-Node-RED node for Open JTalk
+Node-RED node for espeak

-Open JTalk is Japanese text to speech system.
+espeak is English text to speech system.
 Using this node, Raspberry Pi can play voice on Node-RED.

 Raspbian, Ubuntu and macOS are supported in this node.